 Alternately, you can celebrate by hosting a potluck.
 Ask your guests to bring their favorite variations of the celebrated soup.
 You can also ask them to bring a favorite story from the “Chicken Soup for the Soul” series.

 Falling ill is no excuse to decline the invitation.
-After all, isn’t chicken noodle soup just what the doctor prescribes?
+After all, isn’t chicken noodle soup just what the doctor ordered?